notnullgames/nullos-alpine/README.md

 Run `./nullos` to build out/nullos.tar.gz.

 ## installation

-Format a microSD to fat32 (should be able to do this on any OS) then extract nullos.tar.gz he root of the disk.
+Format a microSD to fat32 (should be able to do this on any OS) and make the partition bootable.
+Next, extract nullos.tar.gz he root of the disk.

 ### getting started